Miscellaneous Online Habits

 Search Engines

 Change your default search engine.
-Google tracks all of your searches and records them, and these are all added to your profile to create a more complete picture of you as a person.
+Google tracks all of your searches and records them, and these are all added to a profile of you to create a more complete picture of you as a person.
 There are no perfect solutions in this space, but there are many options.
 Most privacy respecting search engines are actually “metasearch” engines, meaning that they don’t actually pull their own results but rather proxy the results of other search engines like Google, Bing, or Yandex.
 This can present problems if the engine these services pull from decide to censor content.
 Below I have listed some of the options out there along with what service they pull results from.
 Again, there are no perfect solutions here.
 Each service has drawbacks or controversies.
 Please do your research and select the one that best fits your threat model and priorities.

 Veteran privacy enthusiasts may notice that two of the most popular metasearch enginges, DuckDuckGo and Startpage, are not listed on this site.
 Both of these search engines have lost my trust in spectacular fashion, and I cannot in good conscience recommend them to my audience.
 DuckDuckGo lost my trust when they were caught red-handed allowlisting Microsoft trackers in their browser, with no disclosure to their users.
 They then tried to downplay the incident.
 This incident makes me very suspicious of what else they may be hiding that we simply haven’t caught them doing yet and therefore they haven’t owned up to.